Discover the vineyards near Montreal

 Saturday morning, 8:30 am, the hubby and I were looking for the bus for our next day trip, exploring Quebec's Wine Route.
 After all, it is never too early to drink or to explore.
 Between all the construction in the meeting point, we got a glimpse of the bus on the other side of the road, we go through a building and we saw our guide, patiently waiting for us.
 I always hate when people arrive late on tours because they delay everyone and I was scared that we will be one of them.
 But, thankfully we arrived just on time!
 The guide, Sabin, greets us inside the minibus and explains we will make two other stops.
 Once at the second stop, Sabin explained how our day trip will unfold.
 He then explained that we will do one more pick up stop and that we will be visiting 3 vineyards.

 We chose to do the tour with Kava Tours .
 The company proposes different tours, full-day tours, half-day tours, winter tours and self-guided tours by bike or by car.
-The wine route of Quebec is located in Dunham, in the Eastern Townships, around 1:30 hour away from Montreal.
-The region is one of my favourite region near Montreal.
+The wine route of Quebec is located in Dunham, in the Eastern Townships, around 1:30 hour away from Montrealand it is one of my favourite region near the city.
 We are not foreign to the wineries in Quebec.
-In fact, the hubby and I got married in a winery in the same region., l'Orpailleur.
+In fact, the hubby and I got married in a winery in the same region, l'Orpailleur.
 However, we decided to take the tour since it is a no-brainer as everything was planned for us and we got exceptional explanations about the culture of wineries in the province.
 During the drive, we learnt that the oldest wineries are about 40 years old meaning that it is a fairly new industry.
-The reason why we don't have a striving wine industry is that of the extreme cold weather and the traditional vines don't survive this extreme temperature.
+The reason why we don't have a striving wine industry is that of the extreme cold weather and the traditional vines from Europe don't survive our extreme temperatures.
 In fact, there are only a few hybrids varieties of vines that survive the cold like Vidal or Frontenac.

 Psst: I have to warn you that if you are a wine connoisseur and like strong and full body wines like Shiraz, you will be extremely disappointed with the taste of the wines, especially the red ones.